Samsung November 2022 update rolling out for these Galaxy devices

 Meanwhile, Samsung also expands on the base Android patch with security improvements of its own as well as fixes for issues specific to Samsung devices and apps.
 According to the company’s official patch notes, the November update supplements Google’s changes with 26 fixes to Samsung specific issues, two of which are marked high severity.

-For some Samsung Galaxy phones, the November patch brings a much bigger change, coinciding with the update to Android 13 and One UI 5.0.
+For quite a few Samsung Galaxy phones and tablets, the November patch brings a much bigger change, coinciding with the update to Android 13 and One UI 5.0.

 Table of contents

-Note: This article was first published on November 7 and most recently updated on November 16.